bnosac/ETM/README.md

 ```

 > More examples are provided in the help of the ETM function see `?ETM`
+> Don't forget to set seeds to have reproducible behaviour

 ## Support in text mining